marousiss/password-generator/README.md

 ## Description

-This website is an app that is built for employees who are looking to generate secure passwords based on their selected password criteria.
-This app will help employees to create secure passwords in order to access their sensitive data.
-This app will run in any browser and it is adapted for multiple screen sites.
+This app generates secure passwords based on the user's selected password criteria.

 ## Installation